Omer1Yuval1/Neuronalyzer/README.md

 **5. Feature extraction and neuron axes** <br/>
     Once the tracing is done, click the "Extract Features" button to extract various morphological features from the trace.
 	In particular, the neuron axes are mapped (Reconstructions ​ **→** ​ Axes).
-To tweak the axes positions manually, change to annotation mode and click the “Apply Changes" button.
+To tweak the axes positions manually, change to annotation mode and click the "Apply Changes" button.
-	You can use the spinner to specify the number of interactive points (here set to 25 points), then click the “Apply Changes” button.
+	You can use the spinner to specify the number of interactive points (here set to 25 points), then click the "Apply Changes" button.
+	To move the image around in this mode, use the arrow keys on your keyboard.
 	Once finished, click again the "Extract Features" button, as other computations depend on these axes.

 ![Screenshot_Axes](https://user-images.githubusercontent.com/35100851/111909224-58678f80-8a54-11eb-8ccf-744feda48483.png)